Leaflet/Leaflet.draw/README.md

 #### draw:deleted

-Triggered when layers have been layers have been removed (and saved) from the FeatureGroup.
+Triggered when layers have been removed (and saved) from the FeatureGroup.

 | Property | Type | Description
 | --- | --- | ---